WeblateOrg/weblate/docs/admin/access.rst

     This feature only works for ACL controlled projects, see :ref:`acl`.

-Users with :guilabel:`Can manage ACL rules for a project` privilege (see :ref:`privileges`) can also manage users in projects with access control enabled on the project page.
-You can add or remove users to the project or make them owners.
+Users with the :guilabel:`Can manage ACL rules for a project` privilege (see :ref:`privileges`) can also manage users in projects with access control turned on through the project page.
+You can add users, or remove them from a projec,t or make them owners of it.

-The user management is available in :guilabel:`Tools` menu of a project:
+The user management is available in the :guilabel:`Tools` menu of a project:

 .. image:: /images/manage-users.png